How to Get Rid of Squirrels Humanely

 Use 1/4" galvanized wire mesh to be sure squirrels cannot squeeze through the openings.

-The best squirrel repellents repel by taste, causing a strong irritiation upon encounter.
-The most effecitve are pepper-based taste deterrents registered with the EPA and validated by the government to work.
+- The best squirrel repellents repel by taste, causing a strong irritation upon encounter.
+The most effective are pepper-based taste deterrents that have been proven to work.